-This section explains the more sophisticated DVD and VCD features, such as special playback modes.
+This section explains the more sophisticated DVD and VCD features, such as special playback modes and using 'bookmarks'.
 The operations described here are not exactly the same for DVDs and VCDs, but are similar enough to make it appropriate to group them together.